dragontheory/D7460N-with-db/README.md

 Styling with Web Components
 Continuing with our Web Standards first approach, modern CSS now has built in APIs / features in browsers that give us all the features we normally use a CSS pre-processor such as SASS for:

+CSS Variables:

-Variables: CSS now has CSS variables!
+CSS now has CSS variables!
 CSS variables work great with Web Components and work extremely similar to variables in SASS.

+Style Encapsulation:
-Style Encapsulation: Shadow DOM is part of the Web Components spec and helps fix the classic CSS cascade issue.
+Shadow DOM is part of the Web Components spec and helps fix the classic CSS cascade issue.
 Shadow DOM enables you to encapsulate your styles “inside” of your component, ensuring that CSS elsewhere in your app does not accidentally override CSS in your component.
 However, using both CSS Variables and the Shadow Parts API we can enable specific pieces of our components to be style-able from outside of the component.
 This is helpful when you want a component to have certain styles customizable but still have default styles too.

+Custom HTML Elements

+* No need for JS library to create custom HTML elements
+* Semantic for developers
+* Target DOM elements without classes (cleaner/lighter UI)
+* Used in conjuction with the Shadow DOM to create web components